 Bytes and disks

 It’s worth noting that most data centers do not use the bleeding-edge largest drives available.
-They achieve their highest capacity by using more, smaller drives with a known track record — often many, many more.
+They achieve their highest capacity by using smaller drives with a known track record — often many, many more.

-But I’m not looking for zettabyte drives any time soon.
+So I’m not looking for zettabyte drives any time soon.

 Of FLOPS and Hertz

-Even though it’s unrelated to what I’ve been talking about so far — counting bytes — I want to address the other terms mentioned in the question: FLOPS and Hertz.
+Even though it’s unrelated to what I’ve been talking about so far — counting bytes — I want to address the other terms mentioned in the question: FLOPS and hertz.

-“FLOP” is short for Floating-point Operation.
-FLOPS stands for Floating-point Operations per Second.
+FLOP is short for Floating-Point Operation.
+FLOPS stands for Floating-Point Operations per Second.

 CPUs operate best on integers.
-For example, that one billion operations per second I mentioned above could be adding two integers — whole numbers between 0 and 18,446,744,073,709,551,616 on a 64bit processor2.
+For example, that one-billion-operations-per-second I mentioned above could be adding two integers — whole numbers between 0 and 18,446,744,073,709,551,616 on a 64-bit processor2.

-The design of different processors means that their ability to perform floating-point operations varies dramatically, even if they’re running at the same speed in gigahertz.
+The design of different processors means that their ability to perform floating-point operations varies dramatically even if they’re running at the same clock speed in gigahertz.
 For example, high-resolution graphics, especially those used in real-time virtual reality and video-intensive gaming, make heavy use of these types of operations.
 As a result, graphics cards often have processors designed for high FLOPS.

 Do this